QIAIUNCC/FL_UNCC_QIAI/README.md

 There is an `.env` file located in `./data/.env`.
 Ensure to set the dataset path in this file before proceeding with any operations.

----

-You can copy and paste the above content into your GitHub repository's README.md file.
-If you need any additional sections or modifications, please let me know!